rohithvarma444/SecureShare/README.md

 # SecureShare
 This repo consists of my Cryptography course project which involves safe transfer of files between users using cryptographic encryptions.

-## Project Overview
-SecureShare is designed to facilitate secure communication between users by employing various cryptographic techniques.
-The primary goal is to ensure that messages are encrypted before transmission and can only be decrypted by the intended recipient.

 ## Features
 - **User Authentication**: Users can register and log in securely.
 - **File Encryption**: All files are encrypted using AES (Advanced Encryption Standard).